Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/energy_calculation/given_with_only_nonprofiled_in_ga/readme.md

-# When only non-profiled consumption MP in GA
+# Given only non-profiled consumption MP in GA

 The purpose of this test is the scenario where a grid area only has non-profiled consumption metering points, specifically that grid loss calculation is correct.